 Many parties involved in a construction project are required to carry liability insurance.
 This coverage could help cover your damages and is important to consider in any construction accident case.

 Safety Regulation in the Construction Industry

-Our lawyers are also prepared to review safety regulations to determine if violations contributed to your accident and resulting injuries.
+Our construction accident lawyers are also prepared to review safety regulations to determine if violations contributed to your accident and resulting injuries.